samcby/sam-s-website/README.md

 ## 📄 License

 Include a `LICENSE` file in your repository to declare the project license (e.g., MIT).
 If you want, I can add a standard MIT license text for you.

----

-## 📬 Contact / Personalize

-You can personalize this README by adding:

-* Your full name and title (e.g., Sam — Software Engineer)
-* A short “About me” blurb
-* Links to key projects with short descriptions and screenshots/GIFs
-* Contact email and social links (GitHub, LinkedIn, Twitter)

-If you want, tell me the exact personal details and links you want included and I’ll generate a fully personalized README ready to paste into your repo.